gbdev/pandocs/content/Joypad_Input.md

 ### FF00 - P1/JOYP - Joypad (R/W)

-The eight gameboy buttons/direction keys are arranged in form of a 2x4 matrix.
+The eight Game Boy buttons/direction keys are arranged in form of a 2x4 matrix.
 Select either button or direction keys by writing to this register, then read-out bit 0-3.